hydephp/develop/docs/digging-deeper/customization.md

 #### Configuration

 Authors are defined in the `config/hyde.php` file under the `authors` key.
-Each author is keyed by their username and configured using the `Author::create()` method:
+Each author is keyed by their username and is configured using the `Author::create()` method:

 ```php
 // filepath: config/hyde.php